- RURAL DEVELOPMENT

 International cooperation between Niger and Germany began in the 1960s.
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has had an office in the capital Niamey since 1968.
-GIZ currently has 25 seconded experts, more than 10 development workers and around 200 national staff working in Niger.
+Currently 240 national and 30 international employees and 10 development workers are working in the country (as of 31.12.2017).

 The Republic of Niger has a population of around 20 million and is one of the world’s poorest countries.
 An unpredictable climate, depleted soils and erosion pose a threat to agricultural production.
 Frequent natural disasters and high population growth mean that Niger is often affected by food crises.
 Economic growth mainly benefits the urban elite – almost half the population still lives in extreme poverty.
 Poverty is particularly severe in rural regions, home to 80 per cent of the population.